streamnative/pulsar_weekly/content/2020/2020-01/2020-01-10-pulsar-weekly.md

 ### Event / News

-- Apache IoTDB X Apache Pulsar meetup was held on Jan 4 in Beijing.
+- [Meetup] Apache IoTDB X Apache Pulsar meetup was held on Jan 4 in Beijing.
 Jia Zhai from StreamNative shared about "Apache Pulsar: from messaging system to event streaming platform".
 Besides, Guangning E from StreamNative gave a talk about "How to connect Apache Pulsar to IoTDB with Pulsar IO".

     https://www.eventbrite.com/e/apache-iotdb-x-apache-pulsar-meetup-tickets-85739618507#